- Infliximab is available as brand-name drugs. It’s not available in a generic version. Brand names: Remicade, Inflectra, Renflexis.

 - Risk of serious infection warning: Infliximab may decrease your immune system’s ability to fight infections.
 Some people develop serious infections while taking this drug.
 These may include tuberculosis (TB) or other infections caused by bacteria, viruses, or fungi.Don’t take infliximab if you have any kind of infection without talking to your doctor first.
 Your doctor may check you for symptoms of infections before, during, and after your treatment with infliximab.
 Your doctor may also test you for TB before starting infliximab.

-- Risk of cancer warning: This medication increases the risk of lymphoma and other types of cancer.
+- Risk of cancer warning: This medication increases the risk of lymphoma, cervical cancer, and other types of cancer.
 People younger than 18 years, young male adults, and those with Crohn’s disease or ulcerative colitis may be more likely to get cancer.
 Talk to your doctor if you’ve had any type of cancer.
 Your doctor may need to adjust your medication.

 - Liver damage warning: Infliximab may harm your liver.
 Tell your doctor if you have symptoms of liver damage, such as:

 - yellowing of your skin or the whites of your eyes

 - pain on the right side of your stomach area

 Infliximab is a prescription drug.
 It’s available as an injectable solution.